 The South African Council for the Landscape Architectural Profession (SACLAP) in terms of Section 2 of the South African Council for the Landscape Architectural Profession Act – Act 45 of 2000;

-The South African Council for Construction Project Management and Construction Management Professions (SACPCMP) in terms of the Act 48 of 2000; and
+The South African Council for Construction Project Management and Construction Management Professions (SACPCMP) in terms of Act 48 of 2000; and

 The South African Council for the Property Valuers Profession (SACPVP) in terms of section 2 of The Property Valuers Profession Act, 2000.

-These councils have identified work that may only be performed by persons registered in any categories of registration recognized by that particular professional council according to that Profession’s Act.
+These councils have identified work that may only be performed by persons registered in any category of registration recognised by that particular professional council, according to that profession’s act.
 The Plan of Work provides a model for the design team and a basis for managing the design and administration of the building project.
 The identified standard services during the Concept and Viability Stage for the various professionals is summarised in the following Table 2.1.

-Table 2-1: Summary of roles and deliverables prescribed by South African professional councils.
+Table 2-1: Summary of roles and deliverables prescribed by South African professional councils